What is a Central Air Conditioner? Important Details You Should Know

 Depending upon the equipment brands, the size of the system, and the installation requirements, it is estimated that a new whole-house central air conditioner might cost between three to seven thousand dollars.
 On the other hand, for complicated systems, expect cost as much as 20,000 dollars.

-If you have an existing heating system ductwork at home, it would make a lot of difference once utilized.
-However, even in a home having usable ductwork, it could still cost 3000 to 6000 or more to install a standard central air conditioner.
+If you have an existing heating system ductwork at home, it will make a lot of difference once utilized.
+However, even in a house having proper ductwork, it could still cost 3000 to 6000 or more to install a standard central air conditioner.
 Since the installation depends on the number of factors, in order to pinpoint the overall cost of having such an air conditioning system is to get at least three bids from numbers of qualified air conditioning contractors.

 On the other hand, installing a conventional ducted system would only make sense if your house is being newly built or has a forced-air heating system that this air conditioner could piggyback on.
 It could be too expensive if you are to retrofit the ductwork that is required for a ducted system in your existing home.
 Instead, the best options might be a mini-ductless system or room air conditioners or several windows.